Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: LISA-Like Example

 As a rudimentary signal model, which effectively mimics the behavior of galactic binaries (with negligible frequency derivatives), we use a simple monochromatic sinusoid described by three parameters, $\bm{\theta} = \{A_s,\omega_s,\phi_s\}$,

-For simplicity in this initial application, we only inject one binary ($\mathrm{SNR} \sim 35$), embedded within the frequency band of the detector subject to galactic foreground modulation.
+For simplicity in this initial application, we only inject one binary ($\mathrm{SNR} \sim 35$), embedded within the frequency band of the detector subject to galactic foreground modulation.The injected values for the signal parameters are given in Table (\ref{table: inject signal params}).
 Full global analyses on more realistic LISA data with multiple binaries require trans-dimensional MCMC's~\cite{Littenberg2023}.